In a Pandemic, What Should You Expect at Your Visit to The Joint

 During this important time, we are asking our patients and doctors to make some special considerations.
 Where and when possible, patients are asked to not bring guests with them during their visit and, if they do, to have them wait in their car.
 We are also removing all non-essential waiting room items -- including items provided by The Joint.
 Lobby chairs and chiropractic tables are spaced six feet apart to comply with the current recommendations of social distancing.
 We are also reducing the number of patients allowed in the adjustment bay, in order to increase the space between work areas and patients.

 The Joint Chiropractic has always paid attention to community health and cleanliness, and like many others, we’re doubling down.
 Not only is hand sanitizer available to our chiropractors between adjustments, but it’s also available to patients.
 For the comfort of other patients, doctors have also been directed to wash their hands after working with patients wearing excessive lotion, perfume, or cologne.

 It goes without saying that we ensure our equipment, and the environment we provide, is as clean as our patients expect.
 But we have increased our cleaning routines for commonly touched areas or equipment, so you can rest assured that we are wiping down the adjusting table, and as always, replacing face paper on the head piece after each patient.

 We realize chiropractic is a hands-on practice, but we have adjusted how we do our adjustments.
-Our doctors have also been asked to use different adjusting techniques to reduce the close, face-to-face setups and close patient contact.
+Our doctors have also been asked to use different adjusting techniques to reduce the close, face-to-face setups and close patient contact where and when appropriate.

 If you’re interested, more information about coronavirus can be found on CDC and WHO websites, but a good place to begin is on The Joint Chiropractic’s new information page about coronavirus.